 If you suffer pain and discomfort in your reproductive region, endometriosis may be the reason why.
-The good news is there are endometriosis natural remedies out there to treat this uncomfortable condition.
+The good news is there are endometriosis treatment options to deal with this uncomfortable condition.

 Because there are so many treatment options, and each woman responds to medications and supplements differently, it often requires a period of experimentation to treat endometriosis.
-Education is key — you know your body better than anyone else, so become familiar with the root causes and natural treatments before opting for a more drastic surgical procedure.
+Education is key — you know your body better than anyone else, so become familiar with the root causes and treatments (both conventional and natural) before opting for a more drastic surgical procedure.

-Still wondering what, exactly endometriosis is, why endometriosis symptoms occur and how you can treat them?
-Read on!
+Learn what exactly endometriosis is, why endometriosis symptoms occur and how you can treat them.

 What Is Endometriosis?